-Distraught with grief, Father hoped to lessen the pain if he could break the news himself, so my eldest brother was not told why he was called home from London.
-It was a great mistake to make.
+My father was distraught with grief but hoped to lessen the pain for if he could break the news himself, so Hal was not told why he was called home, but it was a great mistake to make.

-When Hal arrived, angry words reverberated through the house.
-Hal felt the man before him had caused all his sadness as well as our mother’s death but what he said to our father was as unforgivable as it was terrible to hear,
+When my brother arrived, he and father argued.
+You could hear it all over the house.
+I truly think Hal felt the man before him had caused all his sadness as well as our mother’s death.
+What he said to our father was as unforgivable as it was terrible to hear,

 ‘You just could not leave her alone, could you?
 You disgust me!
 So eminent, so prosperous but you are no better than … an old goat!’